swaptacular/swpt_accounts/protocol.rst

   other transfers.

-* If the requested transfer has been successfully prepared, MUST send a `PreparedTransfer`_ message, and create a new prepared transfer record in the server's database, which stores the values of all data fields sent with the `PreparedTransfer`_ message.
+* If the requested transfer has been successfully prepared, MUST send a `PreparedTransfer`_ message, and MUST create a new prepared transfer record in the server's database, which stores all the data sent with the `PreparedTransfer`_ message.

 * If the requested transfer can not be prepared, MUST send a `RejectedTransfer`_ message.